PSA logo crest

 Estate Manager

 Some essential functions of an Estate Manager’s role include acting as the gatekeeper to the principals and providing staff with the information and tools needed to fulfill their duties.
 Estate Managers hire and direct bookkeepers, gardeners, landscapers, chauffeurs, ranch hands, security teams, private chefs, butlers, and housekeepers.
 They research, contract, and supervise luxury service providers to meet the needs of their principal, which may include dry cleaners, jet services, dog trainers, piano tuners, specialty food importers, and many more.
 An Estate Manager would be able to work in any interior position if needed (including the chef, at a basic level).
-An Estate Manager trains a new hire in the job, how the estate is to be run, and the required standards.
+An Estate Manager trains new staff, how the estate is to be run, and the required standards.

 In short, Estate Managers are jacks of all trades – able to manage multiple projects simultaneously.
 They are trusted with all the tools needed to conduct business on behalf of their principals, including a credit card, checking account, cell phone, laptop, and email address.
 Benefit packages generally include housing or stipend, car or stipend, along with a typical corporate benefits package.
 Estate Managers dress for the needs of the day, which could be a casual polo shirt and khakis or a suit and tie when guests are in residence.
 Since uniforms are not required, a clothing allowance is often included in the benefits package.
 They are usually promoted from experience cultivated while working as a household manager, and their education includes specialized training with a reputable institution dedicated to the private service industry.
-Estate managers typically draw a considerable salary for their talents, ranging from $100,000-$400,000 annually.
+Estate managers typically draw a considerable salary for their talents, ranging from $150,000-$400,000 annually.

 Household Manager

 They are trusted with all the tools needed to conduct business on behalf of their principals, including a credit card, checking account, cell phone, laptop, and email address.
 Benefits packages generally include housing or stipend, car or stipend, and typical corporate benefits packages.
 Household Managers dress for the needs of the day, which could be a polo shirt and khakis or a suit and tie when guests are in residence.
 Since uniforms are not required, a clothing allowance is often added to their benefits package.
 Their experience is usually earned as a previous staff member as a nanny, chauffeur, personal assistant, chef, or housekeeper.
 Their education may include specialized training with a reputable institution dedicated to the private service industry.
-Household Managers typically draw a comfortable salary for their talents, ranging from $80,000-$200,000 annually.
+Household Managers typically draw a comfortable salary for their talents, ranging from $90,000-$200,000 annually.

 Personal Assistant